Update: I have a new post for the strongest fishing knots that I personally use.

-A braided line is often touted as stronger and more durable than monofilament lines.
+Braided line comes in many different colors and is often touted as stronger and more durable than monofilament lines.
 This is because the monofilament line can stretch, making it more susceptible to breaking when you feel a strong tug on the fishing rod.

 - Cheaper than braided

 - More flexible and thinner than braided

 - Thicker and less flexible for larger reels

 - Stronger and more durable than monofilament

 It depends on your budget and the size of your fishing reel.
 If you’re looking for a more affordable option, then a monofilament fishing line is a good choice.

 But if you’re looking for a stronger line and less likely to break, braided fishing lines are the way to go.
 Whichever type of line you choose, make sure to read the manufacturer’s instructions carefully so that you can get the most out of your reel.

 Terms To Know For Tying The Best Fishing Knots